rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

-Let's assume that you have configured an AlwaysOn setup between your primary replica server and your secondary replica and that AlwaysOn is used in the main datacenter.
+Let's assume that you have configured an AlwaysOn setup between your primary replica server and your secondary replica and that AlwaysOn is used in the main data center.
 You might need to use log shipping if you can’t expand the required Windows Server Failover Cluster (WSFC) configuration into the DR site.
 Reasons include the following possibilities:

--	The Infrastructure or staff can't maintain the WSFC configurations between different sites.
+-	The infrastructure or staff can't maintain the WSFC configurations between different sites.
--	You can’t leverage the target server in the DR site in the WSFC configuration because it is part of another WSFC configuration already.
+-	You can’t leverage the target server in the DR site in the WSFC configuration because it is already part of another WSFC configuration.
--  The service level agreements (SLAs) on Recovery Point Objective (RPO) and Recovery Time Objective (RTO) force a fast recovery from manual error, which can be realized only with a delayed recovery restoring the transaction log backups on one instance of the high availability (HA) and DR strategy.
+-  The service level agreements (SLAs) on recovery point objective (RPO) and recovery time objective (RTO) force a fast recovery from manual error, which can be realized only with a delayed recovery restoring the transaction log backups on one instance of the high availability (HA) and DR strategy.